Share this post on:

 • Fours mainly focus on what they don’t have that others have—often an unattainable love relationship—thinking they can finally be happy if they can attain it.

-• Finally, Fours’ chief aim is to feel loved and appreciated for who they are, while Sixes focus more on feeling safe in the world.
+• Finally, Fours’ chief aim is to feel loved and appreciated for who they are, while Sixes focuses more on feeling safe in the world.

 Type 6 and Type 5